 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Allied Health program will undergo its next Program/Cluster Review during the Academic Year 2020-21.
+The Allied Health program underwent its last Program/Cluster Review during the Academic Year 2020-21.
 For more information on review, click here.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Allied Health program leads to professional licensure.
+The bachelor of science in allied health program leads to professional licensure.
 For more information on licensure, click here.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Allied Health program is not a recognized occupation that requires a Gainful Employment disclosure.
+The bachelor of science in allied health program does not lead to a recognized occupation that requires a Gainful Employment disclosure.